-In 20 seasons with the Crimson, Weiss has proven to be one of the most successful coaches in the Ivy League.
-She has mentored five Ivy Rookies of the Year, including the 2001 recipient Kaego Ogbechie '05 who went on to become the first two-time Ivy Player of the Year in Harvard history.
-As a sophomore, Ogbechie became just the second player in Ivy League history to be named an AVCA Regional All-American.
-Weiss has also coached 48 All-Ivy players during her tenure, including 2012 graduate Christine Wu who joined Elissa Hart '98, Maia Forman '89 and Erin Denniston '02 as one of only four four-time All-Ivy honorees in program history.
+In 27 seasons with the Crimson, Weiss has proven to be one of the most successful coaches in the Ivy League, and is just the third head coach in Ancient Eight history to reach 300 career victories.
+She has mentored seven Ivy Rookies of the Year, including 2015 pick Christina Cornelius and unanimous selection Corinne Bain in 2013.
+2001 Ivy Rookie of the Year recipient Kaego Ogbechie ’05, meanwhile, went on to become the first two-time Ivy Player of the Year in Harvard history.
+Weiss has also coached 78 All-Ivy players during her tenure, including 2012 graduate Christine Wu who joined Elissa Hart ‘98, Maia Forman ‘89 and Erin Denniston ‘02 as one of only four four-time All-Ivy honorees in program history.

 From 2007 to 2009, Weiss helped the Crimson move up the ranks of the Ivy League, finishing seventh in 2007, fifth in 2008 and fourth in 2009.

 After a frustrating 2005, the Crimson rebounded with a solid campaign in 2006.
 Harvard posted an 11-14 overall record and went 5-9 in league play despite an injury to the starting libero.
 Three Crimson players received All-Ivy League recognition.
-Then-junior and current assistant coach Suzie Trimble '08 earned second team All-Ivy honors, while classmate Laura Mahon '08 and then-freshman Katherine Kocurek '10 received honorable mention.
+Then-junior Suzie Trimble '08 earned second team All-Ivy honors, while classmate Laura Mahon '08 and then-freshman Katherine Kocurek '10 received honorable mention.

 The 2004 Harvard squad posted a 15-10 record and went 10-4 in Ivy play.
 Weiss also tutored Ivy Player of the Year Kaego Ogbechie '05 and Rookie of the Year Laura Mahon '08.